Book Lover’s Giveaway Tuesday: The Dog Who Knew Too Much

 Jack the Bodiless by Julian May, worth the read if you love Isaac Asimov Dr V.

-• jeanne king
+42. jeanne king says

 rita mae and sneaky pie (her cat) brown have a pretty good mystery series going. i’m not usually into animals that talk, but they only talk to each other and i can so picture my dogs and cats saying those things to each other. so if you like animals and mysteries, give them a try. i like the early ones, when they still worked at the post office the best. oh, and there’s some fox hunting involved, too.